-Looking for a site to tell you upcoming marvel movies and shows in order with their release dates?
-Well, you have come to the right place, just keep reading to end your curiosity!
+Looking for a site to show you upcoming Marvel movies and shows in order of their release dates?
+Well, you have come to the right place.
+Just keep reading to end your curiosity!

-We all know it is quite difficult to keep up of upcoming new Marvel movies and shows.
-So, we understand that it’s a lot to take in.
-In 2022, a new era of MCU has begun as Phase 4 that continues to explore the Multiverse with characters such as Moon Knight (Oscar Isaac), She-Hulk (Tatiana Maslany), Kamala Khan (Iman Vellani), and Riri “Ironheart” Williams, among others (Dominque Thorne).
+We all know it is quite difficult to keep up with upcoming new Marvel movies and shows.
+We understand that it’s a lot to take in.
+In 2022, a new era of MCU began as Phase 4 that continues to explore the Multiverse with characters such as Moon Knight (Oscar Isaac), She-Hulk (Tatiana Maslany), Kamala Khan (Iman Vellani), and Riri “Ironheart” Williams, among others (Dominque Thorne).

-Lineup of Upcoming Marvel Movies & Shows [Updated 2022]
+The lineup of Upcoming Marvel Movies & Shows in 2022

-Here’s a quick rundown of each Marvel movies and shows in order that are coming our way this year!
+Here’s a quick rundown of each Marvel movie and show in order that are coming our way this year!